arvidn/libtorrent/trunk/docs/examples.rst

 Except for the example programs in this manual, there's also a bigger example of a (little bit) more complete client, ``client_test``.
 There are separate instructions for how to use it here__ if you'd like to try it.
+Note that building ``client_test`` also requires boost.regex and boost.program_options library.

 __ client_test.html